1. Data protection at a glance

 Data collection on our website

-Who is responsible for the data collection on this website?
+Who is responsible for data collection on this website?

-The data collected on this website are processed by the website operator.
-The operator’s contact details can be found in the website’s required legal notice.
+The data collected on this website is processed by the website operator.
+The operator’s contact details are given in the site’s “Legal notice”.

 How do we collect your data?